Homological mirror symmetry of $\mathbb{C}P^n$ and their products via Morse homotopy

 The set-up in the previous subsection is originally applied to the mirror symmetry of compact Calabi-Yau manifolds $M,\check{M}$.
 We would like to extend this set-up to the case $\check{M}$ is the complement of the toric divisors of a smooth compact toric manifold $X$.
 The complement $\check{M}$ is actually a trivial torus fibration $\pi\check{}:\check{M}\to B$ where the base $B$ is identified with the interior of the dual polytope $P$ of $X$.

 What may be more interesting is that $B$ is actually tropical affine in this situation.
 Of course, since $B$ is a contractible open set, $B=\Int(P)$ has an open covering by itself, which means that $B$ is tropical affine.
 However, what we meant is something stronger in the following sense.
-The natural open covering of the smooth compact toric manifold $X$ induces an open covering $\{\ti{U}_\lambda\}_{\lambda\in\Lambda}$ of $P$.
-Then we see that the coordinate transformations are tropical affine (though $\ti{U}_\lambda\cap B=B$ for any $\lambda$. ) This seems important since we need to include some information from the boundary $\partial(B)$ of $B$ when we discuss homological mirror symmetry of $X$ and its mirror dual.
+A smooth compact toric manifold $X$ has a natural open covering $\{\ti{\cU}_\lambda\}_{\lambda\in\Lambda}$, where each $\ti{\cU}_\lambda$ is associated to each cone in the fan of $X$ of maximal dimension, which induces the open covering $\{\ti{U}_\lambda:=\pi\check{}(\ti{\cU}_\lambda)\}_{\lambda\in\Lambda}$ of $P$ (where the origin of each $\ti{\cU}_\lambda$ corresponds by $\pi\check{}$ to each vertex of $P$).
+Then we see that the coordinate transformations are tropical affine (though $\ti{U}_\lambda\cap B=B$ for any $\lambda$.)
+This seems important since we need to include some information from the boundary $\partial(B)$ of $B$ when we discuss homological mirror symmetry of $X$ and its mirror dual.